10 Polite Habits That Restaurant Staffers Secretly Dislike

 They’re servers, not servants

 You might think you’re being helpful, but the most helpful thing you can do is allow servers to do their job.
 And it’s their business to be accommodating, the very least you can do is not catch an attitude.
 It is their job to be polite, so if you’re being rude to someone who can’t be rude back, what are you really doing?
 Just being a bully?
 Human beings are thoughtful by nature!
 Don’t forget that just because someone’s waiting on you for the night.
+Make sure you also know about these polite habits that McDonald’s employees secretly dislike.

 When the hostess is busy, it can be tempting just to seat yourself and save her the trouble.
 This might seem like helping, but it might be making her job (and the servers’ jobs) more difficult.
 Hosts have a system for distributing tables that keep the restaurant running smoothly.
 If you see the host is busy when you arrive, wait a minute or two before hailing someone for attention.
 Don’t forget these other etiquette rules you should follow at a restaurant.